viktoracoric/neetmax2000/README.md

 # neetmax2000
 Remote control your PC from your Android phone, through the magic of Termux and ncurses!

+# Note

+This was written for X11, remote controls are done through `xdotool`.
+For X11, `xhost +local:$USER` should be run each session, so consider adding to your startup configs.

 # Compilation

 `gcc sshremote.c -lncurses -o sshremote`